learn-co-curriculum/listening-to-dom-nodes/README.md

 #### Instructions for Students Using an Stand Alone Text-Editor

-If you are using an standalone text editor such as Sublime or Atom, before we get started, follow [these instructions][instructions] to manually fork and clone the lesson repository on GitHub.
+If you are using a standalone text editor such as Sublime or Atom, before we get started, follow [these instructions][instructions] to manually fork and clone the lesson repository on GitHub.
 In your forked and cloned copy, you'll find the `index.html` file, which you can then manually open up in the browser.